dbarsam/blog/content/articles/2021-02-09-python-logging-exceptions/python-logging-exceptions.md

 ZeroDivisionError: division by zero
 ```

 Using this technique really should be done in special cases.
 It's still best to use the `exception` method to log exception classtacks on the `error` level.
-Callstack are rather synonymous with applications crashes so dumping a callstack at a client-visible level, like `info` or `warning` will end up confusing the user.
-In the case of logging the handling of expected exceptions, simply use the regular conveience functions and skip the callstack.
+Callstacks are rather synonymous with applications crashes, so dumping a callstack at a client-visible level, like `info` or `warning` will end up confusing the user.
+In the cases where the application is  handling expected exceptions, it's probably simpler for everybody for the application to use the regular logging functions skip the callstack.

 [sys.exc_info()]: https://docs.python.org/3/library/sys.html#sys.exc_info
 [quick-start article about logging]: {filename}../2021-02-08-python-logging-quick-start/python-logging-quick-start.md